dendronhq/dendron-site/vault/dendron.topic.publishing-legacy.navigation.md

 Nav order is controlled, in order of precedence, by the following:

-- custom [[nav_order|dendron.topic.publishing.configuration#nav_order]] property in the frontmatter
+- custom [[nav_order|dendron.topic.publishing-legacy.configuration#nav_order]] property in the frontmatter
 - alphabetically by title

 The navbar will first show all notes with the `nav_order` property before showing notes alphabetically.
-Notes with the [[nav_exclude|dendron.topic.publishing.configuration#nav_exclude]] attribute will not be shown in the navbar
+Notes with the [[nav_exclude|dendron.topic.publishing-legacy.configuration#nav_exclude]] attribute will not be shown in the navbar

 ## Table of Contents